<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 shutterstock_1658352505

 Once you know your requirements, it’s time to develop alternatives.
-These could include modifying your existing space or relocating to new space.
-By applying project costs to the amount of square feet identified in your POR, you can generate cost estimates for comparing alternatives.
+These could include modifying your existing space or relocating to a new space.
+Applying project costs to the square feet identified in your POR allows you to generate cost estimates for comparing alternatives.

-Once the alternatives have been considered from an operational and financial standpoint, the next step is to develop conceptual designs.
-In large projects, this includes presenting the space in blocks on a floor plan of the building to show the size and location of each component.
+The next step is to develop conceptual designs once the alternatives have been considered from an operational and financial standpoint.
+In large projects, this includes presenting the space in blocks on a building floor plan to show each component's size and location.
 This process is not unlike a puzzle that assembles all the pieces identified in the POR into a pattern that accommodates the operations in the available space or site.
-These concepts should be shared with employees in a process that encourages their feedback.
+These concepts should be shared with employees to encourage their feedback.

 The selection of furniture for a hybrid office is a crucial step.
-Prior to this phase of the project, it is wise to visit furniture showrooms and functioning hybrid workplaces so that you have a firsthand impression of the innovative furniture arrangements available for the integration of furniture and technology.
+Before this project phase, it is wise to visit furniture showrooms and functioning hybrid workplaces so that you have a firsthand impression of the innovative furniture arrangements available for integrating furniture and technology.
 Potential choices can be tested in workshops with a representative mix of employees.
 Staff can be presented with pictures of furniture and technology elements – from workstations to collaboration facilities to lighting alternatives – and asked for their reactions.
 This process can be as simple as providing employees with Post-it notes to place on the pictures with comments, or it can be done using online applications like Mural or Miro.
-The goal is to tailor the furniture, technology, and features of the office to employee needs and the culture of the organization.
+The goal is to tailor the office's furniture, technology, and features to employee needs and the office's culture.

 Pillar Background